Nesting statistics in the O(n) loop model on random planar maps: Depth of a vertex in disks

 \subsection{Phase diagram and the volume exponent}

 The phase diagram of the model with bending energy is Theorem~\ref{thphase} below, and was established in \cite{BBG12b}.
-We review its derivation, and push further the computations of \cite{BBG12b} to derive (Corollary~\ref{thvolume} below) the well-known exponent $\gamma_{{\rm str}}$ appearing in the asymptotic number of pointed rooted disks of fixed, large volume $V$.
+We review its derivation, and push further the computations of \cite{BBG12b} to derive (Corollary~\ref{thvolume} below) the well known exponent $\gamma_{{\rm str}}$ appearing in the asymptotic number of pointed rooted disks of fixed, large volume $V$, and justify delta-analyticity statements that are used for the asymptotic analysis.
 We remind that the model depends on the weight $g$ per empty triangle, $h$ per triangle crossed by a loop, and the bending energy $\alpha$, and the weight $u$ per vertex is set to $1$ unless mentioned otherwise.
-A non-generic critical point occurs when $\gamma_+$ approaches the fixed point of the involution:
+A non generic critical point occurs when $\gamma_+$ approaches the fixed point of the involution:

 In this limit, the two cuts $\gamma$ and $\varsigma(\gamma)$ merge at $\gamma_+^*$, and one can justify on the basis of combinatorial arguments \cite[Section 6]{BBG12b} that $\gamma_- \rightarrow \gamma_-^*$ with: